troclaux/notes/kubernetes.md

 # kubernetes

+> kubernetes (K8s) is an open-source platform for managing containerized applications at scale

+- automates tasks like deployment, scaling and management of containerized applications
+- self-healing: if a container/pod fails, kubernetes automatically replaces it
+- declarative configuration and automation
+- able to work with multiple cloud-providers simultaneously

 [kubernetes documentation](https://kubernetes.io/docs/)
 [kubernetes tutorials by katacoda](https://www.katacoda.com/courses/kubernetes) [docker](/docker.md)

-- kubernetes (K8s) is an open-source platform for managing containerized applications at scale
-- automates tasks like deployment, scaling, and maintaining containerized applications

-- self-healing: if a pod fails, kubernetes automatically replaces it

-## Key Components
+## key components

-- workload: application(s) running on the cluster
 - pods: smallest deployable unit in kubernetes
-  - can contain 1+ containers
+  - group of one or more containers
   - shared storage, network, and configuration for containers
-  - e.g. pod that contains a web server container and a logging container
+  - e.g. a web application might have a frontend pod (running nginx) and a backend pod (running node.js with postgresql)
 - node: single physical/visual machine that runs components required to execute/manage containers within pods
   - each node can host multiple pods
   - node types: